Nikola Jovanovic takes over down the stretch

 2012-13: Gavrilovic played in six games totaling 11 minutes as a freshman.
 He grabbed a total of three rebounds and scored two points in his limited minutes which would project to 7.3 points and 10.9 rebounds per game when prorated for a full 40-minute game.
 Made his collegiate debut in the opener vs. Coppin State and had a rebound in one minute played.
 Scored two points and grabbed two rebounds at Arizona on Jan.
 26.

 PERSONAL: Gavrilovic was born on April 5, 1993 in Kragujevac, Serbia.
 His father Zoran played professionally in Europe for more than a decade and is now the Secretary General of the Basketball Association in Serbia.
-Gavrilovic switched to the number 14 this season, the same number his father and grandfather wore when they played.
+Gavrilovic wears the number 14, the same number his father and grandfather wore when they played.
 He is an International Relations, Global Business major at USC.